-One of these, perhaps less obviously, seems to have been Terry Pratchett, who like Joan Aiken left a last gift – a final book to be posthumously published – for fans who had followed his series set in his own alternate world, for over fifty years, those who had grown up with the books and who could not be left without a farewell.
-Amanda Craig in her review of The Shepherd’s Crown and Amanda Craig in her review suggested that an author’s last work when published after their death: “can also act as a covert last will and testament in which what an author really believes is made more explicit.”
+Terry Pratchett was another writer for all generations, who like Joan Aiken left a last gift – a final book to be posthumously published – for fans who had followed his series set in his own alternate world, for over fifty years, those who had grown up with the books and who could not be left without a farewell.
+Amanda Craig in her review of his final book, The Shepherd’s Crown and Amanda Craig in her review suggested that an author’s last work: “can also act as a covert last will and testament in which what an author really believes is made more explicit.”
 Were they leaving us a message?

-Can it be a coincidence that the heroine – The Witch of Clatteringshaws – of Joan Aiken’s short and sweet conclusion to The Wolves Chronicles, the series which she had produced during her entire writing life, was also, years before Pratchett’s, a down-to-earth social worker witch who in Aiken’s book visits her flock on a flying golf club, and who has been charged with the task of saving her kingdom?
-The two writers share more than the coincidence of themes – they both employ a rich store cupboard of mythical and historical references and jokes for the well-read follower – and they are both sharing their real world view however it may be disguised in fantasy, and in both their last books, with an urgent message, they are moved to speak more explicitly, perhaps free at last to unleash their prophecies and to prepare us for what may be coming.
+Can it be a coincidence that Joan Aiken’s final heroine – The Witch of Clatteringshaws – the short and sweet conclusion to The Wolves Chronicles which she had been writing throughout her life, was also, many years before Pratchett’s, a down-to-earth social worker witch who visiting her flock on a flying golf club, has been charged with the task of saving her kingdom… The two writers share more than the coincidence of themes – they both employ a rich store cupboard of mythical and historical references and jokes for the well-read follower – and they are both sharing their real world view however it may be disguised in fantasy, and in both their last books, with an urgent message, they are moved to speak more explicitly, perhaps free at last to unleash their prophecies and to prepare us for what may be coming.

 Joan Aiken even added an afterword to hers, completed just before her death in 2004, acknowledging and apologising for the shortness of the book, saying ‘a speedy end is better than an unfinished story.’
 This was a story written in old age, but one she was determined to complete.